 What does it cost?

-Many insurance companies are now covering with no cost to the patient.
+Many insurance companies are now covering this test with no cost to the patient.
 However, this will vary depending on your insurance plan.
 Please confirm with your insurance company and speak with our CT Lung Screening Navigator.

 Who should get a low dose CT Lung Screening Exam?